lockettnb/vim_config/scripts/README.txt

 box.vim
 -------
-Use arrow keys to draw boxes using the  unicode box characters.
+Use arrow keys to draw boxes using the  Unicode box characters.
 These mappings are all buffer specific.

 \s  -- create a scratchpad for drawing boxes